SOLCtech/zfs-toolkit/README.md

 -v, --verbose		Verbose mode
 ```

+Note: On FreeBSD is supported only short form of params.

 Purges snapshots by defined prefix recursively.
 Its behaviour is controlled by zfs dataset property "**cz.solctech:purge:\<prefix\>**".
 Value of property specifies if purging has to be done and how many snapshots and/or how many days have to be kept back.